PoCInnovation/Workshops/software/28.Gin/SETUP.md

 ```

 Afterwards you can follow the official [documentation](https://github.com/gin-gonic/gin#installation) to install Gin correctly.
-> Once again don't hesitate if you have any issue during the installation ! :smile:
+> Once again don't hesitate if you have any issue during the installation ! 😄

 ## Postman